A comprehensive study of time delay between optical/near-infrared and X-ray emissions in black hole X-ray binaries: Cross-Correlations between optical/NIR and X-ray

 In the rising and decaying hard states, the Compton component exhibits significant flares, whereas the disk component shows only a monotonic rise or decay.
 Thus, we consider the OIR flare to be related to the Compton flare.
 In the \cite{you_observations_2023}, the ICCF analysis was performed between the Compton component and OIR as well.

 In the rising hard state, the Compton component consistently lags behind the OIR by a few days, as shown in Table \ref{tab:lag}.
 For GX 339-4, the X-ray delay ranges from 2 to 8 days, the 2002-2003 outburst lightcurves and details of the ICCF analysis are shown in Fig.\ref{fig:i339_1}(a), (c), and (e).
 The lightcurves of other GX 339-4 outbursts and details of the ICCF analysis are shown in Figs.\ref{fig:i339_2}(a)-\ref{fig:i339_4}(a), Figs.\ref{fig:i339_2}(c)-\ref{fig:i339_4}(c) and Figs.\ref{fig:i339_2}(e)-\ref{fig:i339_4}(e).
 During the 2004-2005 outburst of GX 339-4, two peaks in OIR and Compton luminosity were observed in the rising hard state (see Fig.~\ref{fig:i339_2}(a)), which is different from the behavior seen during other outbursts from this source.
-Since we care about the ascent to the peak from the quiescent state, we focus only on the first peak.
+Since we care about the ascent to the peak from the quiescent state, the following analysis considers only the first peak.
+Nevertheless, it is worthwhile to note that the second Compton flare also lags the second OIR flare by a time comparable to that of the first pair of flares, if one calculates the lag from the ICCF of the full light curves.
+For the H band, the centroid and peak lags are -6.17 d and -4.40 d, respectively, while for the V band, the centroid and peak lags are -3.88 d and -4.85 d.

 For XTE J1550-564, the X-ray delay ranges from 3 to 7 days.
 The light curves and ICCF analysis for this system are shown in Fig.\ref{fig:i1550}(a), Fig.\ref{fig:i1550}(c), and Fig.\ref{fig:i1550}(e).
 For 4U 1543-47, since the rising hard state has not been detected, an ICCF analysis cannot be performed.